SorellaLabs/brontes/book/architecture/database/database.md

 **Data for Decoding & Normalization**:

 - [`TokenDecimals`](./schema/classification.md#token-decimals-table): Token decimals and symbols.
-- [`AddressToProtocolInfo`](./schema/classification.md#addresstoprotocolinfo-table): Maps contract addresses to their protocol, facilitating transaction decoding and normalization.
+- [`AddressToProtocolInfo`](./schema/classification.md#addresstoprotocolinfo-table): Maps contract addresses to their protocol, used during transaction decoding and normalization.

 **Metadata used by the Inspectors**:

-This data is used by the inspectors for filtering and analysis purposes.
+This data is used by the inspectors for filtering and analysis.
 It is queried ad-hoc via the database handle provided by the inspectors' `SharedInspectorsUtils`.
 See Fig 4.

 - [`BuilderInfo`](./schema/metadata.md#builder-table): Information on ethereum block builders, including aggregate pnl & block count.
 - [`SearcherInfo`](./schema/metadata.md#searcher-info-tables): Information on searchers eoas and contracts, including summary statistics on mev bundle count and pnl by mev type.